25005493-JACK/DS-GA/README.md

 - Marks latest active lending of same ISBN as returned.
 - Persists books and lendings.

+#### `returnBookByIsbn(int isbn)`
+Use:
+- Return a specific active borrowed book by ISBN.
+Mechanism:
+- Removes most recent matching ISBN from borrow stack.
+- Re-inserts book to BST.
+- Marks latest active lending of same ISBN as returned.
+- Persists books and lendings.

 #### `viewHistory()`
 Use:
 - Print active borrow stack.